Chapter reviewed and updated in August 2023. Updates to sections:

 Identification of source

-Refer to The Prevention of Legionellosis in New Zealand: Guidelines for the control of legionella bacteria (Ministry of Health 2011) for detailed information on investigation of cases.
+Refer to The Prevention of Legionellosis in New Zealand: Guidelines for the control of legionella bacteria (Health New Zealand - Te Whatu Ora, 2024) for detailed information on investigation of cases.

 The medical officer of health is responsible for coordinating an investigation into the source of infection.